What Does a Personal Injury Lawyer Do?

 Lawyers generally show up on the worst day of a person's life.

 A personal injury lawyer helps individuals who have sustained injuries in accidents to recover financial compensation.
-These funds are often needed to pay for medical treatment, make up for lost wages and provide compensation for injuries suffered.
+These funds are often needed to pay for medical treatment, make up for lost wages, pain and suffering, and provide compensation for injuries suffered.

 Basics of personal injury law